 - Mercurial – antiqued gold shimmer

 The second step of the process is the top coat.
 I often think that a lot depends on the application of the polish and the quality of the top coat when you want the polish to last.
 I also think that the type of polish (creme, shimmer or glitter) may also affect how easily the polish applies and how long it lasts.
-I’m not a very patient person when it comes to applying layers of polish and I can be a bit slap dash so I think that’s why I experience different performance from nail polish brands that more experienced and more patient folk.
+I’m not a very patient person when it comes to applying layers of polish and I can be a bit slap dash so I think that’s why I experience a different performance from nail polish brands than more experienced and more patient folk.

-Still I tried the Cashmere Wrap first, two careful coats and the top coat paying attention to sealing off the ends with the top coat.
+Still, I tried the Cashmere Wrap first, two careful coats and the top coat paying attention to sealing off the ends with the top coat.
 I really gave the polish a good test.
-I washed up by hand, picked off labels and did my usual work and the polish lasted 4 days before it started to show slight wear.
-Now for me that’s amazing – I usually chip polish on the first day.
+I washed up by hand, picked off labels, and did my usual work and the polish lasted 4 days before it started to show slight wear.
+Now for me, that’s amazing – I usually chip polish on the first day.

 I tried the Alpine Plum next.
-I have to say I wasn’t so careful with the application and forgot to seal the ends but still it lasted for 3 days before it started to wear a little.
+I have to say I wasn’t so careful with the application and forgot to seal the ends but still, it lasted for 3 days before it started to wear a little.
 The last shade I applied on the day before I went for a spa day.
-As with the other shades it looked amazing with a great shine but it only lasted a day……no it didn’t chip!
-I booked in to have a nail treatment that included having gel nails so of course I needed to have the gorgeous Winter Nights removed.
+As with the other shades, it looked amazing with a great shine but it only lasted a day……no it didn’t chip!
+I booked in to have a nail treatment that included having gel nails so of course, I needed to have the gorgeous Winter Nights removed.

 I had Gel Nails done at the Cambridge Belfry Spa using Jessica products.
-At the time of writing they’ve been on for 3 days and aren’t showing any sign of wear but I’ll be interested to see how they compare to the CND Vinylux products.
+At the time of writing, they’ve been on for 3 days and aren’t showing any sign of wear but I’ll be interested to see how they compare to the CND Vinylux products.